 Using power mesh or power net (more stable) when sewing leggings waistband will give a body shaping effect and it’s very comfortable too.
 That’s the conclusion of the experiment that did and this how it works.As I talked about in my previous Cora post I had some major waist fitting woes with the Jalie leggings, and ended up having to do them three times before I was happy with the fit.

 The upside to all that hassle was that I had to chance to experiment with different sewing techniques (such as making the gusset in three easy steps).
-During my experiments I also noticed that several of my RTW leggings didn’t seem to have any elastic at all in the waistband.
-Instead some of them had lining to stabilize the area, which made me think “power mesh!”
+During my experiments, I also noticed that several of my RTW leggings didn’t seem to have any elastic at all in the waistband.
+Instead some of them had a lining to stabilize the area, which made me think “mesh!”

-1. Cut three waistband pieces: Inner, outer and power mesh
+1. Cut three waistband pieces: Inner, outer and power net or mesh

 You should use the inner waist pattern piece for the power mesh lining.
 I used the outer which added too much fabric.

 2 .
-Secure the power mesh to the waistband
+Secure the power net to the waistband